 – Respected as a role model in outpatient hip and knee replacement

-– Past President of the Hip Society and upcoming President of the Knee Society
+– President of the Hip Society in 2011 and President of the Knee Society in 2017

-– Designer and developer of internationally used hip and knee systems
+– Designer and developer of internationally used hip and knee implant systems

 – Founder and President of Operation Walk USA

-Dr. Adolph V. Lombardi, Jr. of New Albany, Ohio, received his bachelor’s degree from Saint Joseph’s University and his medical degree from Temple University.
-He completed postgraduate training in general surgery at Temple University Hospital and in orthopaedics at Albert Einstein Medical Center, in Philadelphia, Pennsylvania.
-Dr. Lombardi pursued two Fellowships in Reconstruction of the Hip and Knee: one with Thomas H. Mallory, MD at Joint Implant Surgeons in Columbus and the other with Gerard A. Engh, MD at the National Hospital for Orthopaedics and Rehabilitation and the Anderson Orthopaedic Institute in Arlington, Virginia.
+Dr. Adolph V. Lombardi, Jr. was born and educated in Philadelphia.
+He received his Bachelor of Science degree from Saint Joseph’s University, medical degree from Lewis Katz School of Medicine at Temple University, and residency training at Albert Einstein Medical Center.
+Dr. Lombardi pursued two Fellowships in Reconstruction of the Hip and Knee: one with Thomas H. Mallory, MD at Joint Implant Surgeons in Columbus, and the other with Gerard A. Engh, MD at the National Hospital for Orthopaedics and Rehabilitation and the Anderson Orthopaedic Institute in Arlington, Virginia.
 He joined the practice of Joint Implant Surgeons in 1987 and is now its president.

-Dr. Lombardi’s vision for a physician-owned musculoskeletal specialty hospital spurred the development of New Albany Surgical Hospital, which opened in December 2003 and became part of Mount Carmel Health System in January 2007.
-He served as President of Medical Staff Services (2006-2007) and Chairman of the Department of Surgery (2003-2004).
-He currently serves as vice-chairman of the hospital management company.
-In 2013 he and his partners opened White Fence Surgical Suites, where they are pioneering same day surgery for total joint replacement.
+Dr. Lombardi’s vision for a physician-owned musculoskeletal specialty hospital spurred the development of New Albany Surgical Hospital, which opened in 2003 and was acquired by Mount Carmel Health System in 2007.
+In 2013 he and his partners opened ambulatory surgery centers White Fence Surgical Suites and Southeastern Ohio Surgical Suites, where they have performed over 10,000 outpatient arthroplasties.
+He currently serves on the Board of Directors for White Fence and as President of Central Ohio Orthopaedic Management Company, which oversees Mount Carmel New Albany.
 He is a Clinical Assistant Professor at The Ohio State University in the Department of Orthopaedics.
-He received a Pioneer in Medicine Award from the Central Ohio Chapter of the Arthritis Foundation in 2009.
-He has authored numerous textbook chapters and over 100 research articles published in peer-reviewed medical journals.
-In addition to having lectured at hundreds of medical meetings around the world, he annually hosts over a hundred visiting national and international surgeons to observe his surgery and practice.
+He has authored numerous textbook chapters and over 390 research articles published in peer-reviewed journals.
+In addition to having lectured at hundreds of medical meetings around the world, he annually hosts numerous visiting national and international surgeons to observe his surgery and practice.

-His special interests include less-invasive total knee and total hip arthroplasty, minimally invasive partial knee replacement, complex reconstruction, and rapid rehabilitation protocols for faster recovery after surgery.
+Dr. Lombardi’s special interests include efficiency optimization, minimally invasive surgical techniques for partial knee, total knee, and total hip replacement, complex reconstruction, and rapid rehabilitation protocols for faster recovery after surgery.